igorlord/draft-mdt-quic-explicit-measurements/draft-mdt-quic-explicit-measurements.md

 : efmp_supported transport parameter is an integer value, encoded as a variable-length integer, that can be set to 0 or 1, indicating the level of EFMP support.
-A value of 1 indicates that the endpoint is willing to send EFMP packets.
+The value of 0 indicates that the endpoint is able to receive EFMP packets but will not be sending any, while the value of 1 indicates that the endpoint is also willing to send EFMP packets.

 A client MUST NOT use remembered value of efmp_supported for 0-RTT connections.